Keats/pixelspa.com/content/projects/sun-editor/index.md

 To gather everyone’s ideas I’ve chosen the Vision Board format, that compares users, needs/goals, features and the value they bring.

-{{< pic src="vision.png" src2x="vision@2x.png" caption="Vision Board" >}}
+{{< pic src="vision.jpg" src2x="vision@2x.jpg" caption="Vision Board" >}}

 ### Needs vs Features: Drag & drop or click?

-Some of the editors were really keen in having a ‘drag and drop’ functionality because nice and intuitive.
+Some of the editors were really keen in having a ‘drag and drop’ functionality because it is nice and intuitive.

 In this case ‘drag & drop’ is considered a feature, a way to achieve a goal, the goal of ‘moving things around easily’.
 What if there were plenty of other solutions to get the same outcome?